- Highlights of MH CET Law 2021 Reservation Policy

 Following are the eligibility criteria for MH CET Law (5-Year LL.B course):

 - Candidates who have secured 10+2 First Degree Certificate or Higher Secondary Pass Certificate through distance or correspondence mode will be held eligible for admission to the 5-year LL.B course.

-- Candidates who have obtained 10th or Secondary Schooling Certificate (SSC) Examination certificate, in a Single Sitting Examination without having the basic qualification (class 1 to 9) will not be considered as eligible for admission to the course.
+- Candidates who have obtained a 10th or Secondary Schooling Certificate (SSC) Examination certificate, in a Single Sitting Examination without having the basic qualification (class 1 to 9) will not be considered as eligible for admission to the course.

-- All the candidates awaiting results of the qualifying examination (regular examination of that academic year) shall also eligible to apply for the admission test.
+- All the candidates awaiting the results of the qualifying examination (regular examination of that academic year) shall also eligible to apply for the admission test.
 Such candidates will be permitted to continue with the admission process only if they don’t fail in producing the provisional/Degree certificate of the qualifying examination.
-They must also produce all the mark sheets of qualifying examination at the time of admission.
+They must also produce all the mark sheets of the qualifying examination at the time of admission.